AAUSAT 6: An Experimental Platform in Space

 Inspired by initiatives like Astro Pi, a satellite subsystem is dedicated to behave as a sandbox enabling practically anyone to execute their own programs, read sensors & collect data, onboard a “Student Sensor Board”.

-The hopes of this is to allow students as early as high school level to get a hands on experience with the STEM, and the danish aerospace sector.
+The goal of this is to allow students as early as high school level to get a hands-on experience with STEM and the Danish aerospace sector.